English Literature with Creative Writing BA (Hons) – 2023 entry

 Our creative writing modules will develop your understanding of the techniques used and challenges faced by the writers you study on your English literature modules.
-They will also help you to root your own creative work and find inspiration in the authors and literary traditions you'll be studying.
+They will also help you find inspiration and root your own creative work in the authors and literary traditions you’ll be studying.

 Careers and graduate prospects